HydraRetro/HydraRetro/README.md

 - 👋 Hi, I’m Tory Jordan.
 - 👀 I’m interested in Front-End Web Development.
 - 🌱 I’m currently learning JavaScript.
-- 💞️ I’m a Professional Video Editor teaching myself Web Development.
+- 💞️ I’m a Professional Video Editor & Colorist.
-- 📫 hydraretro@protonmail.com
+- 📫 toryjordancolor@gmail.com

 <!---
 HydraRetro/HydraRetro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.